Hidden costs of school spirit: how expenses limit equity in extracurriculars

 A student’s story: creativity limited by cost

 “My mom might be starting her own business since she doesn’t have a job right now.
+She previously worked at a pharmaceutical company, but ended up quitting.
 My dad writes books, but because he hasn’t published anything yet, our family doesn’t have a stable source of income,” Peng said.

-Without structured lessons, Peng’s confidence and creativity began to waver.
+Without structured lessons, Peng’s confidence began to waver.
 The absence of structured lessons left her uncertain of her own skills.

 “I began fearing failure, as I was on my own now, and all the supplies I needed had to be bought and paid for from my own pocket.
 I literally could not afford to paint a bad painting, because I would waste materials,” Peng said.

 “My family isn’t quite on a budget for living yet, but I quit all of my extracurricular classes to save my parents’ money.
-They like to save, and my extracurriculars, especially the classes, were less necessary compared to the other expenses in the house, so I stopped them,” Peng said.
+They like to save, and my extracurriculars, especially the classes, were less necessary than other house expenses,” Peng said.

-Though Peng’s future plans remain stable, financial realities still influence her decisions and narrow her opportunities.
+Though Peng’s future plans remain stable, financial realities still influence her decisions and narrow her opportunities, affecting which programs she can pursue.

 “My family’s financial situation won’t affect my plans for the future much, but it did add a little limitation on what programs I would choose and what schools I would be able to attend.
 My parents assured me that they have enough money for whatever I do for my education, but after knowing that my family doesn’t earn a stable income anymore, I still wish to save as much as I can for them, just in case there are medical emergencies,” Peng said.

-She hopes school leaders will recognize how finances quietly shape student potential and restrict opportunity.
+Peng hopes school leaders will recognize how finances quietly shape student potential and limit opportunity, since participating in extracurriculars often depends on more than just talent and hard work.

 “In this current economy, I hope everybody, especially the district leaders, understands that there are families out there that cannot afford to pay for their children’s education and interests.
 The families try their best to support their children, but the financial burden just won’t alleviate,” Peng said.